MTxx87/myRemoteDebugger/README.md

 # myRemoteDebugger
 **myRemoteDebugger** is an AngularJS module for web/hybrid applications.
 It is also integrated with Cordova/Phonegap.
 It helps to keep track of what happens in the app during external tests.
-It sens messages to server and providing a backend interface to take a look at the collected data.
+It sends messages to server and providing a backend interface to take a look at the collected data.

 #Installation
 <h3>Client</h3>